 New College's Forensic Psychology, BS degree investigates the intersection of psychology and the law, specifically in the courtroom.
 Graduates of this program use their deep knoweldge of criminal law, behavior, mental disorders and legal decision-making to become expert witnesses in a court of law.

-Forensic psychology is a fascinating career that combines psychology with the justice system.
-Forensic psychologists work with courts or legal teams, applying psychological theory and practice as required.
-Their understanding and explanations of psychological health can help advance court cases, inform juries, determine the reasons behind criminal activity, playing an integral role in the system.
+As a forensic psychologist, you would work with courts or legal teams, applying psychological theory and practice as required.
+Your understanding and explanations of psychological health would help advance court cases, inform juries and determine the reasons behind criminal activity; you would play an integral role in the system.

 Forensic psychology is the application of psychology to the law.
 The concentration in forensic psychology within the BS program in psychology combines general training in psychology with specialized coursework in criminal law, criminal behavior, the diagnosis and treatment of mental disorders and legal decision-making.